Taiyou/OptofMRI_5HT/README.md

-# OptofMRI5HT [Hamada et al., bioRxiv, 2022, accepted in principle]
+# OptofMRI5HT [Hamada et al., Nat Commu, 2024]
-This is the code repository for the project about optogenetic fMRI stimulating dorsal raphe serotonin neurons [Hamada et al., 2022].
+This is the code repository for the project about optogenetic fMRI stimulating dorsal raphe serotonin neurons [Hamada et al., Nat Commu, 2024].
 The dataset is also available from Openneuro [(project ID: optofMRI_DRN)](https://openneuro.org/datasets/ds005077)

 Findings of the works